eBay/tsv-utils/docs/TipsAndTricks.md

 This makes TSV format well suited for the large tabular data sets common in data mining and machine learning environments.
 These data sets rarely need TAB and newline characters in the fields.

-The most common CSV escape format uses quotes to delimit fields containing delimiter characters.
-Quote characters in data are represented by a pair of quotes.
+The most common CSV escape format uses quotes to delimit fields containing delimiters.
+Quotes must also be escaped, this is done by using a pair of quotes to represent a single quote.
 Consider the data in this table:

 | Field-1 | Field-2              | Field-3 |
 | ------- | -------------------- | ------- |